-He’s going to have weekly specials, including a Jerusalem artichoke sourdough available this weekend.
-There are also plans to make a loaf using spent grain from a shoyu (Japanese-style soy sauce made with soy and wheat) by chef Andrew Douglas (Bhreu).
+He’s going to have weekly specials: a Jerusalem artichoke sourdough, say, or a loaf using spent grain from a shoyu (Japanese-style soy sauce made with soy and wheat) by chef Andrew Douglas (Bhreu).
 (And he’s working on gluten-free options).

 It’s a super-tight menu for now, but Reid says it’ll expand gradually.
 “I’m working on a few more sweets this week and I’m gonna do some toasties this weekend using the glut of porcinis that are currently hanging around the Hills … just on a flattop – nice and quick and easy and delicious.

 “The baking here takes up all of our kitchen space so there’s not much room to do anything that doesn’t involve bread.
 But down the line I’d like to look at doing some more meals that aren’t necessarily sandwiches or toast.”